-By fusing our sample data with freely available environmental information, we are able to increase the accuracy, precision and range of our models by inferring chemical values for areas where we are not able to collect physical samples for security-related or political reasons.
+By fusing our sample data with freely available environmental information, we are able to increase the accuracy, precision and range of our models by inferring chemical values for areas where we are not able to collect physical samples for reasons related to security or international affairs.
 In order to scale impact, we're building a secure evaluation platform to turn geo-referenced data from our ground-truthed samples into actionable reference knowledge that is available to multiple laboratories and end users.